Jack Schlossberg: Career

-Since 2011, Schlossberg has written for numerous publications and news outlets, including Time, The Washington Post, New York Magazine, Politico, and CNN.
-He has also written op-eds for The New York Times, USA Today, and HuffPost.
+Since 2011, Schlossberg has contributed articles and op-eds to various publications, including Time, The Washington Post, and Vogue.
 In 2015, Schlossberg started working at Rakuten, a Japanese internet and e-commerce company, in Tokyo.
 He also worked at the Japanese distillery Suntory.
-He met Hiroshi Mikitani, the CEO of Rakuten, while visiting Sendai accompanying his mother on her duties as US ambassador to Japan.
-Schlossberg returned to the United States in 2016 to work as a staff assistant in the State Department's Bureau of Oceans and International Environmental and Scientific Affairs.
+He met Hiroshi Mikitani, the CEO of Rakuten, while visiting Sendai accompanying his mother on her duties as U.S. ambassador to Japan.
+Schlossberg returned to the United States in 2016 to work as a staff assistant in the State Department's Bureau of Oceans and International Environmental and Scientific Affairs; The New York Times reported that he held the role for "less than four months".
 He had a cameo role in the eighth-season finale of the television show Blue Bloods in 2018.

-Schlossberg began working for Vogue as a political correspondent in 2024 after graduating from Harvard Law School and passing the bar exam.

-Social media
+Social media presence

-Schlossberg maintains active and public profiles across several social media platforms, including Instagram, TikTok, and X (Twitter).
-He has described his online persona as a "silly goose who's trying... to get the truth out there."
-Schlossberg has been criticized by some due to his social media posts, including one comparing the hotness of Usha Vance to his grandmother Jackie Kennedy Onassis, which "drew immediate backlash", and where he later explained was intended to provoke discussion and test the limits of online discourse.
-Schlossberg also said on X, "I’m a literal pervert.
-I called my grandmother hot… have I totally lost it ?
-Jesus … this kid will do anything for attention.
-Your grandfather would be ashamed.
-Seriously.
-Time to get a job."
-In a since-deleted post, he shared a crude recipe for a "MAHA energy ball" that included "2 oz of Jew blood (Ashkenazi not Sephardic)," in reference to Robert F. Kennedy Jr.'s unfounded claim that COVID-19 was ethnically targeted.
+Schlossberg maintains active and public profiles across several social media platforms, including Instagram, TikTok, and X (Twitter), having nearly 2 million followers.
+Columnist Maureen Dowd described his social media personality as "charismatic — and sometimes pugnacious, crude and off-the-wall".
+Dowd says he "feigns being crazy", and "spars and trolls" and "engages in high jinks".
+Schlossberg has been criticized by some due to his social media posts, including one comparing the "hotness" of Usha Vance to his grandmother Jackie Kennedy Onassis, which "drew immediate backlash", and where he later explained was intended to provoke discussion and test the limits of online discourse.

+In February 2025, attorney Alan Dershowitz announced his intention to sue Schlossberg for defamation following an Instagram video in which Schlossberg claimed Dershowitz had killed his first wife.
+Schlossberg initially deactivated his account, stating, "I'm sorry to everyone.
+I was wrong.
+I'm deleting all my social media.
+Forever."
+He later returned, said he had just been "faking [his] own social media death," and mocked the legal threat from Dershowitz.

 Political aspirations

-Schlossberg first became interested in politics in 2007, when then-Illinois senator Barack Obama began his presidential primary campaign.
-He recalled that he was never forced to enter politics but Obama's campaign inspired him to learn about it and to study the legacy of his grandfather, John F. Kennedy.
+Schlossberg first became interested in politics in 2007, when then-Illinois US Senator Barack Obama began his presidential primary campaign.
+He said Obama's campaign inspired him to learn about politics and to study the legacy of his grandfather, John F. Kennedy.
 In 2012, when asked about his interest in entering politics, Schlossberg stated: "Politics definitely interests me.
 I'm most interested in public service.
 I think that's something that I got from being part of my family, which is such an honor."
-He has accompanied his mother Caroline in her duties as ambassador to Japan and Australia.

-In the succeeding years, Schlossberg took an increasingly active role in the John F. Kennedy Presidential Library and Museum in Boston where he served as chair of the selection committee for the New Frontier Award until its last and 20th ceremony in 2023.
-Schlossberg has also served as event host, presenter and member of the annual Profile in Courage Award selection committee.